 Unsurprisingly, Southgate was also delighted with Kane's performance, saying: "Harry is a top, top striker.
 I'm delighted for him as we'd be asking questions about him not scoring in tournament football if he hadn't scored.
 He took his goals really well."

-Finally, the decision not to award England a penalty for what appeared to be a foul on Kane shortly after Tunisia's equaliser left some onlookers bewildered, with Southgate among them.
+for what appeared to be a foul on Kane shortly after Tunisia's equaliser left some onlookers bewildered, with Southgate among them.

 "I think if it's a penalty at one end it has to be a penalty at the other," he admitted.